EchNet/snatch-and-grab/README.md

 ## Architecture ##

 There is an active indexing pipeline for each supported language.
+Pipeline code is found in the `pipeline` folder.

 ### Crawler